 When an embryo has the typical number of chromosomes, it is called euploid.
 When an embryo does not have the typical number of chromosomes, it is called aneuploid.
-Embryos with chromosomal copy number changes detected by NGS are considered to be aneuploid.
+Embryos with chromosomal copy number changes detected by NGS, signifying an extra or missing chromosome, are considered to be aneuploid.